Mounjaro or Wegovy: Which weight loss treatment is right for you?

 What about pricing?

-• Mounjaro: Pricing may be higher, but its dual-action mechanism is a unique benefit for some users.
+• Mounjaro: Pricing may be higher, but its dual-action mechanism is a unique benefit for some users: SlimrChat’s analysis suggests that a 76 week treatment of Mounjaro costs on average around £5,500.

 Final thoughts